Alisha Edwards: Various storylines (2020–2022)

-On the March 23, 2021 episode of Before the Impact, Alisha lost to Knockouts Tag Team Champion Tasha Steelz.
+On the March 23, 2021, episode of Before the Impact, Alisha lost to Knockouts Tag Team Champion Tasha Steelz.
 On April 10, at Hardcore Justice, she competed in a weapons match to determine the number one contender for the Knockouts Championship, which was won by Tenille Dashwood.
 On July 31, at Homecoming, Alisha teamed with Hernandez to compete in a tournament to crown a Homecoming King and Queen, but were defeated by eventual winners Deonna Purrazzo and Matthew Rehwoldt in the first round.
 At Victory Road, during a tag team match involving her husband Eddie and Sami Callihan against W. Morrissey and Moose, she was powerbombed by Morrissey in the ring.
 In October, Alisha competed in the Shannon "Daffney" Spruill Memorial Monster's Ball match at Knockouts Knockdown, which was won by Savannah Evans.
 She then entered a tournament to determine the inaugural Impact Digital Media Champion, where she was defeated by Dashwood in the first round.
 At Bound for Glory, Alisha competed in the Call Your Shot Gauntlet, where the winner could choose any championship match of their choice, but was eliminated by W. Morrissey.

 On January 8, 2022, at Hard to Kill, Alisha participated in the inaugural Knockouts Ultimate X match, which was won by Tasha Steelz.
 On the March 31 episode of Impact!, she competed in a Knockouts World Championship #1 Contenders Battle Royal, which was won by Rosemary.

+The System (2023–present)

+On the April 6, 2023, episode of Impact!, Alisha helped Eddie Edwards defeat PCO, turning heel for the first time in her Impact career.

+On January 13, 2024, during a backstage interview at the "Countdown to TNA Hard To Kill" pre-show, Alisha, Eddie Edwards, Moose, Brian Myers and DeAngelo Williams would form a stable calling themselves "The System".
+Later in the show, Alisha participated in an Ultimate X match to determine the number one contender for the TNA Knockouts World Championship, which was won by Gisele Shaw.
+Alisha and the rest of The System accompanied Moose to his main event match for the TNA World Championship against Alex Shelley.
+During the match, Edwards and the rest of The System attempted to distract Shelley, prompting a brawl with Shelley's partners, Chris Sabin and Kushida.
+Moose later won the match, after which he was confronted by Nic Nemeth.
+In April 2024, Alisha and the rest of The System encouraged Masha Slamovich to team up with her to challenge Spitfire (Dani Luna and Jody Threat) for the TNA Knockouts World Tag Team Championship.
+On May 3 at Under Siege, Slamovich and Alisha defeated Spitfire to win the TNA Knockouts World Tag Team Championship.
+At Victory Road on September 13, Alisha was replaced by Tasha Steelz due to still being under concussion protocols (storyline).
+They lost the TNA Knockouts World Tag Team Championship to Spitfire.
+After the match, Alisha and Steelz turned on Slamovich and attacked her, thus kicking Slamovich out of The System.